 A practicing lawyer for more than 30 years, Brad Glazier has presented dozens of cases to judges, juries and arbitrators.
 He is a frequent speaker at employment litigation seminars.
 He has made presentations for the Council on Education in Management, the Michigan Association for Justice and the Institute for Continuing Legal Education (ICLE), to name a few.

-In 2017, Glazier was inducted into the American College of Trial Lawyers (ACTL).
+In 2017, Glazier was inducted as a Fellow into the American College of Trial Lawyers (ACTL).
 The ACTL is composed of preeminent members of the Trial Bar from the United States and Canada and is recognized as the leading trial lawyers organization in both countries.
 Fellowship is extended only by invitation, after careful investigation, to those experienced trial lawyers who have mastered the art of advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility and collegiality.
 Glazier is also a member of the Million Dollar Advocates Forum.
 Membership in this prestigious organization is limited to trial lawyers who have won million and multi-million dollar verdicts, awards and settlements.

 In addition to representing clients as a trial lawyer, Mr. Glazier is also retained to resolve or help resolve disputes.
 He serves as a case evaluator in disputes before the Kent County Circuit Court and was appointed as a referee by the Michigan Department of Civil Rights.
 Mr. Glazier serves as a mediator who assists in negotiating case settlements.
 He is listed on the court-approved civil mediators roster for the Kent County Circuit Court and the United States District Court for the Western District of Michigan.
 Mr. Glazier has also served an arbitrator and was selected to be part of the national roster of neutral arbitrators maintained by the American Arbitration Association.